avaapm/hatespeech/README.md

 | TweetID | Twitter ID of the tweet |
 | labeler_i | Annotation of the ith annotator 0-Normal, 1-Offensive, 2-Hate |

+Thanks to **Izzet Emre Kucukkaya** for helping in the preparation of the dataset v2.

 ## Dataset v1 (hate_speech_dataset.csv)